-Remarking on the direct relevance of Freud's comment to five female patients suffering from obsessional neurosis, whose common symptoms he proposes to label "masculinity complex," van ae Lauretts, Teresa.
-The Practice of Love: Lesbian Sexuality and Perverse Desire E-book, Bloomington by Assimise my interactions treps are first of features epertaining to the complex: Downloaded on behalf of Unknown Institution

-"the wish to be a boy developed from the desire to be able to urinate like a boy" (40): "a wish to take possession of a person, instead of devoting and subjecting themselves to him; or . . . the feeling that they wish to penetrate someone else, instead of themselves being penetrated" (42): "the idea of being a male, an idea based on identification with the father or the brother" (47-48): "marked homosexual tendencies" (48, but also 41, 44, 47, and 49): "envy of men for their possession of [a male organ]" and "an attitude to women which must be regarded as an over-compensation for her embitterment against her mother for withholding it from her" (49).
+Remarking on the direct relevance of Freud's comment to five female patients suffering from obsessional neurosis, whose common symptoms he proposes to label "masculinity complex," van Ophuijsen draws up a list of features pertaining to the complex: "the wish to be a boy developed from the desire to be able to urinate like a boy" (40); "a wish to take possession of a person, instead of devoting and subjecting themselves to him; or . . . the feeling that they wish to penetrate someone else, instead of themselves being penetrated" (42); "the idea of being a male, an idea based on identification with the father or the brother" (47-48); "marked homosexual tendencies" (48, but also 41, 44, 47, and 49); "envy of men for their possession of [a male organ]" and "an attitude to women which must be regarded as an over-compensation for her embitterment against her mother for withholding it from her" (49).

 Two authorial comments are noteworthy in this otherwise familiar picture and deserve a brief digression.
-First, van Ophuijsen records that "three of the five patients informed me of their own accord that they possessed 'Hottentot nymphae' " (41) but does not relate this fact to his earlier statement that patient P. "sits down as though she had to guard against crushing her genitals, as if they were male organs" (40).
+First, van Ophuijsen records that "three of the five patients informed me of their own accord that they possessed 'Hottentot nymphae'" (41) but does not relate this fact to his earlier statement that patient P. "sits down as though she had to guard against crushing her genitals, as if they were male organs" (40).
 Nor does he wonder, as Freud does about Dora's sexual knowledge, where their knowledge of such a term as "Hottentot nymphae" might have come from, or what meaning the patients may attribute to it and, consequently, to their body-image.
 Unlike Freud's, van Ophuijsen's patients are not given the opportunity to respond as antagonists in his scenario.
 Others, however, have taken up the term and examined its history and implications for the enduring association-in the straight, white, and psychoanalytic mind-of sexual pathology with both lesbianism and the black female body.2 In particular, the work of Carla Scott, starting from and extending well beyond Sander Gilman's, is so compelling that I will stretch my digression to give at least an idea of the rich potential that such a line of critical inquiry holds.